mohanrajsambath/pullbullet/README.md

     }
 }
 ```
-For more info about power bullets, head over to the wiki section.
+For more info about power bullets, head over to the [wiki][1] section.

 There is one more type of bullet called as bullet di infinity.
 Remember, a magnet always releases a bullet when it has done its work?